Uchiha-byte/Fitness_Planner/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

-- Google Gemini API for advanced AI capabilities
+- Google Gemini API for AI capabilities
-- Streamlit for the amazing framework
+- Streamlit for the web framework
-- Our amazing contributors and community
+- All contributors and users of the application

+## 📞 Support

+For support, please open an issue in the GitHub repository or contact the development team.

-## 🔄 Version History
+## 🔄 Updates

-- v2.1.0 (Current)
+### Version 2.0
+- Added AI Coach feature
-  - Added Food Vision feature with Gemini 1.5 Flash
+- Implemented Food Vision
-  - Enhanced AI Coach with Gemini API
+- Enhanced progress tracking
 - Improved UI/UX
-  - New features added
-- v2.0.0
-  - Enhanced AI Coach with Gemini API
-  - Quick Assist and strict, point-based chat
-  - Improved UI/UX
-- v1.0.0
-  - Initially released
-le Gemini API for advanced AI capabilities
-- Streamlit for the amazing framework
-- Our amazing contributors and community

-## 🔄 Version History

-- v2.1.0 (Current)
-  - Added Food Vision feature with Gemini 1.5 Flash
-  - Enhanced AI Coach with Gemini API
+- Added dark theme support

+### Version 1.0
-  - Improved UI/UX
+- Initial release
-  - New features added
-- v2.0.0
+- Basic workout planning
-  - Enhanced AI Coach with Gemini API
-  - Quick Assist and strict, point-based chat
-  - Improved UI/UX
-- v1.0.0
+- Nutrition tracking
-  - Initially released
+- Progress monitoring